1. Determine the type of visa you need

 - Electronically send your visa record to the University after you finish classes at that school

-*ISSS cannot process an I-20 before your visa record has been sent to the University.
+*ISSS cannot process SEVIS before your SEVIS record has been sent to the University.

 Visit ISSS for Document Check